pgeurin/hey-you-free/docs/PROJECT_PLAN.md

 ## Planned Features

+- make website text/buttons autofilled
+- calendar event types don't need to be strictly enforced for the AI. remove that from testing and code.

 ### Calendar Event Creation
 - Google Calendar API event creation
 - Automatic event addition to both users' calendars